pokanop/nostromo/README.md

 # nostromo
 `nostromo` is a CLI to manage aliases through simple commands to add and remove scoped aliases and substitutions.

 Managing aliases can be tedius and difficult to set up. `nostromo` makes this process easy and reliable.
-The tool adds shortcuts to your `.bash_profile` that call into the `nostromo` binary.
+The tool adds shortcuts to your `.bashrc` that call into the `nostromo` binary.
 It reads and manages all aliases within its own manifest.
 This is used to find and execute the actual command as well as swap any substitutions to simplify calls.

 `nostromo` can potentially help you build complex tools in a declarative way.
 Tools commonly allow you to run multi-level commands like `git rebase master branch` or `docker rmi b750fe78269d` which seem clear to use.
 Imagine if you could wrap your aliases / commands / workflow into custom commands that describe things you do often.